Create a Custom Component

 Custom components are based on Haystack components.
 Haystack is deepset's open source AI framework, which also powers deepset Cloud.
 To learn more, visit the Haystack website.

 folder and imported into deepset Cloud are the components you can use in your pipelines.
+Only the components present in the most recently uploaded template are available for use.

 For example, if someone in your organization creates a component called WelcomeTextGenerator